SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

                 * Louis XIV over exploited the rest of europe
                     * In the end, this was detrimental to France
                 * When most states starts being fully rational and not at all moral, this becomes less fun
-                * Nemesis of Raison d' etat
+                * Nemesis of Raison d' etat is overextention
+                    * If no one else is expanding, a country will keep taking advantage of others
+                    * Which does note make you a lot of friends

         > Under Raison d'etat, "The stronger would seek to dominate, and the weaker would resist by forming coalitions to augment their individual strengths"